 It also acts as a crime deterrent, with Ring claiming a few years ago that it cuts crime by up to 55% in some neighboorhoods.
 It’s really useful to get video records every time motion is detected by your front (or back) door, plus you can customize the settings a lot.

-If you currently have a hard-wired doorbell, I’d suggest to get the Ring Doorbell Pro:
+If you currently have a hard-wired doorbell, I’d suggest to get the Ring Doorbell Pro 1 or 2 if your budget allows for it:

-If you don’t have a hardwired doorbell already (or you’re unable to swap out the wiring), the battery powered Ring Doorbell 3 brings lots of nice features:
+If you don’t have a hardwired doorbell already (or you’re unable to swap out the wiring), the battery powered Ring Doorbell 4 brings lots of nice features.

 When I first heard of smart indoor cameras, I admit that I was a little creeped out: why do you need cameras looking at what you’re doing inside your own home?!
 But in reality, there’s a number of benefits to them: